formerly Social Concerns Scholarship

-To apply for a Service and Leadership Scholarship, submit an application for admission to Knox, along with a separate written statement describing your involvements and a letter of recommendation from an advisor or school official with direct knowledge of your efforts.
-Materials must be submitted under the application deadline by which you apply.
+To apply for a Service and Leadership Scholarship, submit an application for admission to Knox, along with a separate written statement describing your involvements.
+Your written statement must be submitted under the application deadline by which you apply.

 Candidates are notified of their scholarship awards at the time of admission.